-Cambodia is the most ambiguous country in the world.South-East Asia.
-It closely intertwined the majestic Vedic temples of antiquity and the bloody regime of modernity.
-Cambodia is the Kingdom, lost in the deaf jungle, in which the king still rules.
-A country where, if possible, you need to go to see all of its incredible and exciting sights.
+Cambodia is the most controversial country in Southeast Asia.
+The majestic Vedic temples of antiquity and the bloody regime of modernity are closely intertwined in it.
+Cambodia is a kingdom lost in the dense jungle, in which the king still rules.
+A country to which, if possible, you need to go to see all its incredible and exciting attractions.

 Where to go in Cambodia

-If in some other country tourists and bypassesSide museums, enjoying only the ancient architectural wonders, the National Museum of Cambodia will be of interest to absolutely everyone.
+If in some other country tourists bypass museums, enjoying only ancient architectural wonders, then the National Museum of Cambodia will be interesting to absolutely everyone.
 Firstly, the museum itself is not inferior in beauty to the royal palace itself.
 Secondly, it contains the world’s largest collection of centuries-old Khmer art.

-You can write a whole book about the Vedic temples of Cambodia.
-The tourist does not have enough time to go round them all and admire the incredible ancient buildings with bas-reliefs and figures of ancient deities.
+A whole book can be written on the Vedic temples of Cambodia.
+There will not be enough time for a tourist to go round them all and admire the incredible ancient buildings with bas-reliefs and figures of ancient deities.

-But one must try to get into one temple of the river Kbal.
+But you need to try to get into one temple of the Kbal Spean river.
 This temple is located under water.
-You can see the figures of Hindu gods only after the end of the monsoon season.
+Hindu gods can only be seen after the monsoon season ends.

-If you have time and you have enoughEnjoyed Cambodian wonders and pleasant shopping, go to one of the villages of Cambodia, to finally be surprised by the local colorful “life on the water."
+If you have time left and have already enjoyed Cambodian miracles and pleasant shopping, go to one of the villages in Cambodia to finally be surprised by the local colorful “life on the water”.

 Have a nice trip!